Jounce-lang/RavensOne/archive/DOCUMENTATION_AUDIT_SUMMARY.md

 ## Conclusion

-The RavensOne documentation is now **clean, organized, and maintainable**.
+The JounceOne documentation is now **clean, organized, and maintainable**.
 The new structure:
 - Makes documentation easy to find
 - Preserves historical context
 - Scales with project growth